 Move your body and chi ball over to the individual that needs healing.

-Place the chi ball over the person’s head and gently begin to push it down.
+Place the chi ball over the person’s head and gently begin to push it down (you are now manipulating chi).

 As you lower the chi ball, visualize it entering the person’s body and filling them up with light.